-Employee representatives cover approximately 80% of Unilever's workforce.
+Employee representatives cover approximately 55% of Unilever's total workforce and around 82% of manufacturing workforce.
 Therefore, employee representatives do not constitute an advisory panel and we leverage additional engagement methods to reach all our people.

 Unilever respects the role of employee representatives in formal information, consultation and collective bargaining of employment terms, which operates in parallel to employee engagement.